 Historic Sites of Manitoba: Carrick School No. 1639 (RM of Lakeshore)

 The Carrick School District was organized formally in July 1912, named for Carrick, Ireland.
 A school building was not erected until two years later, on the southeast quarter of 30-22-16 west of the Principal Meridian in what is now the Rural Municipality of Lakeshore.
 The school closed in 1959 due to lack of students.
 Its district was consolidated in 1964 with Makinak School No. 979 and Woodbend School No. 1886 to form Makinak Consolidated School No. 2428.
 The building remained at the site until at least the 1980s, used as a granary, but is now gone.
-A commemorative cairn at the site, topped with a metal model of the school, was erected in July 1987.
+A commemorative monument at the site, topped with a metal model of the school, was erected in July 1987.

 Some of the teachers who taught at Carrick School included Helen Cumming (1914), Letitia Whaley, L. Loosemore, Miss Stevens, Mrs. E. Recknell (1954-1955), Miss Muriel Reese (1955-1956), Gerhard Loewen (1956-1958), and Mrs. Elaine Reimer (1958-1959).